ORISONO

 Journal

-The Swiss film landscape thrives on its stories, yet the journey from an initial idea to a premiere on the big screen is often arduous.
-Especially for young talents, the right contacts, necessary business know-how, or simply the chance to "truly" participate can be missing.
-This is precisely where the Lucerne-based production company ORISONO has established itself in recent years as a crucial driving force for emerging talent.
-They not only rely on established professionals but actively build bridges for those just starting out.
+<p>The Swiss film landscape thrives on its stories, but the path from the initial idea in one's head to the premiere on the big screen is often arduous.
+Especially for young talents, the right contacts, the necessary business know-how, or simply the chance to "really" get involved are sometimes missing.
+This is precisely where the Lucerne-based production company ORISONO has established itself in recent years as an important driving force for emerging talent.
+They don't just rely on professionals; they actively build bridges for those who are just starting out.</p>

 Learning by Doing: Internships with Real Responsibility

-Particularly valuable is the perspective beyond mere production.
-Interns at ORISONO also learn how a film actually makes it to cinemas or to the viewer.
-Topics such as distribution, marketing strategies, and release planning are integral parts of their training.
+<p>Particularly valuable in this context is the broader perspective beyond mere production.
+Interns at ORISONO also learn how a film actually reaches the cinema or the audience.
+Topics such as distribution, marketing strategies, and release planning are integral parts of the training.
 This holistic understanding differentiates the internship from many purely artistic apprenticeships.
-One not only sees how a film is made but also understands how it functions as a product and finds its audience.
+One not only sees how a film is made but also understands how it functions as a product and finds its audience.</p>

 Malin Keller